jimmy-liew1/my-notes/content/Agile Scrum/sprint planning.md

   - topic-note
   - agile-scrum
 ---
-Sprint planning is a key event in [[Scrum]], [[Agile|Agile frameworks]], where the team collaboratively determines what work will be completed during the upcoming sprint.
+Sprint planning is a key event in [[scrum|Scrum]], [[agile|Agile frameworks]], where the team collaboratively determines what work will be completed during the upcoming sprint.
 This involves selecting product backlog items, defining the sprint goal, and outlining the steps for completing the tasks.[^1]

 The purpose of a sprint planning meeting is to **establish what you and your Scrum team want to accomplish this sprint and evaluate the bandwidth you have available**.
 From there, you can plan the sprint, assigning tasks and setting deadlines.
 Make sure each team member understands the ins and outs of the tasks they are assigned.
-The [[Product Owner]] should attend to clarify requirements and set expectations.
+The [[product owner|Product Owner]] should attend to clarify requirements and set expectations.
 The outcome is a clear understanding of sprint goals, planned work, and task assignments for each team member.

-Before your team begins a [[Scrum sprint]], you need to know where you’re going.
+Before your team begins a [[scrum sprint|Scrum sprint]], you need to know where you’re going.
 This is where the sprint planning meeting comes in.
 A sprint planning meeting should be one of the longest Scrum meetings you hold—plan on two hours of planning for each week of your sprint.
 (A two week sprint, for example, requires roughly a four hour planning meeting).
 While this may seem like a lot, remember that you only need to hold one sprint planning meeting per sprint—right at the start.

 <!-- Footnotes -->
 [^1]: [Sprint Planning Meting; What is the Goal of Sprint Planning](https://www.mountaingoatsoftware.com/agile/scrum/meetings/sprint-planning-meeting)